Officer wounded in Breonna Taylor protests out of hospital

 LOUISVILLE, Ky.
-(AP) — A police officer wounded during protests rekindled by a Kentucky grand jury’s decision to not charge officers in the death of Breonna Taylor has been released from the hospital.
+(AP) — A police officer wounded during protests rekindled by the announcement that no officers were being charged in the death of Breonna Taylor has been released from the hospital.

 Louisville Metro Police Officer Robinson Desroches and another officer were shot on Sept.
 23 during protests held after prosecutors announced a single officer had been indicted on charges of wanton endangerment for firing into a home next to Taylor’s, but not on charges involving the Black woman’s death.